Bandits with Knapsacks: Algorithm

 \begin{theorem} Consider an instance of \BwK with $d$ resources, $m=|X|$ arms, and the smallest budget $B = \min_i B_i$.
 Algorithm \kMAB achieves regret

-\asedit{Moreover, \eqref{eq:regret-LPOPT-OPT} holds with $f(\LPOPT)$ equal to the right-hand side of \eqref{eq:Balance-regret}.} \end{theorem}
+Moreover, \eqref{eq:regret-LPOPT-OPT} holds with $f(\LPOPT)$ equal to the right-hand side of \eqref{eq:Balance-regret}. \end{theorem}

+\begin{remark} The specification of \kMAB involves a mathematically well-defined step --- approximate optimization over potentially perfect distributions --- for which we do not provide a specific implementation.
+Yet, \kMAB is a bandit algorithm in the sense that it is a well-defined mapping from histories to actions.
+We prove an ``information-theoretic" statement: there is an algorithm with the claimed regret.
+Such results are not uncommon in the literature, \eg \citep{LipschitzMAB-stoc08,DichotomyMAB-soda10,monster-icml14}, typically as first solutions for new, broad problem formulations, and are meaningful as proof-of-concept for the corresponding regret bounds and techniques.

+\OMIT{The said optimization step involves optimization over all latent distributions that are feasible for a given ``BwK domain", such as dynamic pricing with limited supply.
+It is not even clear what model of computation (\eg which oracle) would be appropriate to characterize access to the domain knowledge.
+Efficient implementation of the said optimization step may be possible for some specific BwK domains (but we do not pursue this direction).} \end{remark}

-Let us fill in the details in the specification of $\kMAB$.
-In the beginning of each phase $p$, the algorithm recomputes a ``confidence interval" $I_p$ for the latent structure $\mu$, so that (informally) $\mu\in I_p$ with high probability.
+\xhdr{Remaining details of the specification.} In the beginning of each phase $p$, the algorithm recomputes a ``confidence interval" $I_p$ for the latent structure $\mu$, so that (informally) $\mu\in I_p$ with high probability.
 Then the algorithm determines which distributions $\D$ over arms can potentially be LP-perfect given that $\mu\in I_p$.
 Specifically, let $\F_p$ be set of all distributions $\D$ that are LP-perfect for some latent structure $\mu'\in I_p$; such distributions are called \emph{potentially perfect} (for phase $p$).

 \OMIT{

 }

 It remains to define the confidence intervals $I_p$.
 For phase $p=0$, the confidence interval $I_0$ is simply $\domain$, the set of all feasible latent structures.
 For each subsequent phase $p\geq 1$, the confidence interval $I_p$ is defined as follows.
 For each arm $x$, consider all rounds before phase $p$ in which this arm has been chosen.
 Let $N_p(x)$ be the number of such rounds, let $\empir{r}_p(x)$ be the time-averaged reward in these rounds, and let $\empir{c}_{p,i}(x)$ be the time-averaged consumption of resource $i$ in these rounds.
 We use these averages to estimate $r(x,\mu)$ and $c_i(x,\mu)$ as follows: